Slim Gaillard: Early life

 When Gaillard was about 15, he re-crossed the Atlantic, hoping the ship would take him home to Cuba, but it was bound for the U.S. and he ended up in Detroit.
 He never saw either of his parents again.
 Alone and unable to speak English, he tried to get a job at Ford Motor Company but was rejected because of his age.
 Gaillard worked at a general store owned by an Armenian family, with whom he lived for some time, then tried to become a boxer.
-During Prohibition in 1931 or 1932, he drove a hearse with a coffin that was packed with whiskey for the Purple Gang.
+During Prohibition, in 1931 or 1932, he drove a hearse with a coffin that was packed with whiskey for the Purple Gang.

-He attended evening classes in music and taught himself to play guitar and piano.
+Gaillard attended evening classes in music and taught himself to play guitar and piano.
 When Duke Ellington came to Detroit, Gaillard went backstage and met his hero.
 Determined to become a musical entertainer, he moved to New York City and entered the world of show business as a "professional amateur".
-As Gaillard recalled much later: "The MC would say, "Here they come, all the hopefuls!"
+As Gaillard recalled much later: "The MC would say, 'Here they come, all the hopefuls!'
 Well, we may have been hopefuls but we weren't amateurs.
 Of course, you had to be a little bad in spots.
 If you were too good you'd lose the amateur image.
 I would be a tap dancer this week, next week I'd play guitar, two weeks later some boogie-woogie piano.
 They paid us $16 a show.
 I did one with Frank Sinatra, I got $16 and he got $16.
-Every time I see him I say, "Got a raise yet, Frank?"
+Every time I see him I say, 'Got a raise yet, Frank?

 Career

 Gaillard first rose to prominence in the late 1930s as part of Slim & Slam, a jazz novelty act he formed with bassist Slam Stewart.
 Their hits included "Flat Foot Floogie (with a Floy Floy)" and "Cement Mixer (Put-Ti-Put-Ti)".
 The duo performs in the 1941 movie Hellzapoppin'.

 Gaillard's appeal was similar to Cab Calloway's and Louis Jordan's in that he presented a hip style with broad appeal (e.g. in his children's song "Down by the Station").
 Unlike Calloway and Jordan, however, he was a master improviser whose stream of consciousness vocals ranged far from the original lyrics.
 He sang wild interpolations of nonsense syllables, such as "MacVoutie O-Reeney".
 One such performance is celebrated in the 1957 novel On the Road by Jack Kerouac.
 Gaillard, with Dodo Marmarosa on piano, appeared as a guest several times on Command Performance, recorded at KNX radio studios in Hollywood in the 1940s and distributed on transcription discs to American troops during World War II.

-In December 1942, Gaillard was drafted into the United States Army Air Forces.
-There, Corporal Gaillard was an assistant crew chief working on B-26 “Marauder bombers” at Laughlin Field, Del Rio, Texas.

-He was discharged before the end of the war after a year and seven months of service, six months after being diagnosed with chronic frontal sinusitis.